ErinaTheDummy/SwordToShield/CoreRules.md

 - An invisible creature is impossible to see without the aid of magic or a special sense.
 For the purpose of hiding, the creature is heavily obscured.
 The creature's location can be detected by any noise it makes or any tracks it leaves.
 - Attack rolls against the creature have disadvantage, and the creature's attack rolls have advantage.

+### Intangible
+- An intangible creature is impossible to touch or damage with nonmagical damage

 ### Paralyzed
 - A paralyzed creature is incapacitated and can't move or speak.
 - A paralyzed creature automatically fails Strength and Dexterity saving throws.